 Careers in Media

-Television is a medium, as is radio, a newspaper, a movie, and the Internet.
-If you have a job in media, it means that you work in a field that revolves around managing mediums that pass along relevant information to those who want it.
+Television is a medium, as is radio, a newspaper, a movie, and the internet.
+If you have a job in media, you work in a field that revolves around managing mediums that pass along relevant information to those who want it.

-Media jobs include local news anchors, to Hollywood film directors, and everything in between.
-What they all have in common is that they communicate information to the public.
-There are many different options available if you're interested in a career in media.
+Media jobs include local news anchors, Hollywood film directors, and everything in between.
+What they have in common is that they communicate information to the public.
+There are many different options out there if you're interested in a career in media.

 Types of Media Jobs

-There is such a wide variety of media jobs, that someone can be an expert in one field and not even know another exists.
+There is such a wide variety of media jobs that someone can be an expert in one field and not even know another exists.
 Media professionals typically remain in one medium.
-For example, one might begin as a movie actor or a camera operator and eventually becoming a film director.
+For example, you might begin as a movie actor or a camera operator and eventually become a film director.

 However, it is possible to move between media in similar positions; and many media experts have done this well.
 For example, a newspaper columnist might switch to writing a book, and then write and host a television program.

-Or more commonly, an expert in a traditional field (such as radio) might transition into the ever-encompassing Internet media (such as radio podcasts and webinars).
+Or more commonly, an expert in a traditional field (such as radio) might transition into digital media (such as podcasts and webinars).

 Writing and Editing